333Nikita333/miraplay_test_client/README.md

-# Test Task from company Doka Development
+# Test Task from company Doka Development (Front-end)
 This test task is a small Full Stack web application with authorization and display of a list of games after it.
 The entire Front-end part is developed using the following technologies: React.js, Redux, React Query (for HTTP requests), and react-router-dom.
 Back-end for this test task - [GitHub](https://github.com/333Nikita333/miraplay_test_server)

 ## Pages: